moffkr91/node-practice/notes.md

 <br>
 ## Installing and Updating Node.js
 <br>
-You can install node at the follinw link: <a href="https://nodejs.org/en/download/" target="_blank">https://nodejs.org/en/download/</a>
+You can install node at the follinw link: https://nodejs.org/en/download/
 <br>